Lucky Akhand: Early life

 Akhand got music lessons at the age of five from his father.
 He performed in music programs for children on television and radio during 1963–1967.
-He was enlisted as a music composer of HMV Pakistan when he was 14 and a musician of HMV India at 16.
+He was enlisted as a music composer of His Master's Voice in Pakistan when he was 14, and a musician of His Master's Voice India at 16.
 He won the first prize in 'Modern Bangla Songs' category in 1969 from the Pakistan Art Council.
 He was an artist of Swadhin Bangla Betar Kendra, the radio broadcasting center of Bangladesh Government formed for Liberation Struggle during the Bangladesh Liberation War in 1971.

 Career

 Akhand started his career with self-titled solo album Lucky Akhand in 1984 under the banner of Sargam.
 Some of the notable songs of that album are "Agey Jodi Jantam", "Amay Dekona", "Mamonia", "Ei Neel Monihar" and "Hridoy Amar".
 He composed songs for the album of his brother in which "Abar Elo Je Sondha" and "Ke Bashi Bajaire" sung by Happy Akhand, "Shadhinota Tomake Niye" and "Pahari Jhorna" sung by Happy Akhand and himself and "Nil Nil Shari Pore" and "Hothat Kore Bangladesh" sung by himself are notable songs.
 Lucky was the music composer and also gave vocal to "Abar Elo Je Sondha" (main vocal was by Happy Akhand) and other songs in the Bangla film named Ghuddi in 1980.

 Akhand stopped his career after the death of his younger brother Happy Akhand in 1987.
 He returned after a decade with two albums named Porichoy Kobe Hobe and Bitrishna Jibone Amar in 1998.
 Porichoy Kobe Hobe was his second solo album and the remake of his brother Happy Akhand's solo album.
 Bitrishna Jibone Amar was a band and modern mix album.
 Six singers Tapan Chowdhury, Kumar Biswajit, Samina Chowdhury, Ayub Bachchu, James, and Hasan sang together in this album.
 In the same year, he composed a duet album named Ananda Chokh with the lyrics of Golam Morshed and under the banner of Soundtrack.
 Akhand composed a solo album of Samina Chowdhury named Amay Dekona in 1999.
-He also composed the song "Hridoyer Durdine Jacche Khora" for the album Dekha Hobe Bondhu by the band Ark.
+He also composed the Ark song "Hridoyer Durdine Jacche Khora" for the album Dekha Hobe Bondhu.
 He composed another mixed album after 2000.
 The album was named Tomar Oronne.
 Bappa Mazumder, Nipu, Fahmida Nabi and himself contributed 10 songs.
 He used contemporary rhythm, folk fusion and his always favorite Spanish fusion in that album.
+Two years after Lucky Akhand's death, D-Series released a limited edition album titled "The Akhand Brothers".
+Which was unpublished for many years.
+Lucky Akhand, Happy Akhand and Shukla De have given their voices in this album.
+Basically this album had some remake songs and some original songs.